wfjm/w11/doc/ECO-037-mmu-instruction_complete.md

 - at the beginning of an instruction fetch (VA = instruction address)

 ### Hindsight
 This is the most mysterious feature of an 11/70.
-It was only exercised in one xxdp test and never used.
+It was only exercised in test 067 of the xxdp program `ekbee1` and never used.
 Because of poor documentation, it took a long time to understand what it really does and what it can be used for.
 Nevertheless, the goal of the w11 is to be an as precise as feasible replica of the 11/70, and it was time to finally implement this esoteric feature.